micmejia/bible-dump/NKJV/Job/Job 15.md

 Then Eliphaz the Temanite answered and said:

 ###### 2
-"Should a wise man answer with empty knowledge, And fill [^a]himself with the east wind?
+"Should a wise man answer with empty knowledge, And fill himself with the east wind?

 ###### 3
 Should he reason with unprofitable talk, Or by speeches with which he can do no good?

 ###### 4
-Yes, you cast off fear, And restrain [^b]prayer before God.
+Yes, you cast off fear, And restrain prayer before God.

 ###### 5
 For your iniquity teaches your mouth, And you choose the tongue of the crafty.